 Aquafaba is the new trend in vegan baking and egg free baking.
 Aquafaba is easy to make, healthy, and versatile!
 You can whip it up to use in place of egg whites, or just use the juice (Chickpea brine) for whole egg baking.
 In this video tutorial, you will learn how to make Aquafaba from just a can of chickpeas.

 Aqua WHAAAAAAAAAAT?
 Haha.
 I know, strange word.
-But what let’s discuss this.
-Ok?
-What is Aquafaba?Aquafaba is the water you drain off of a can of chickpeas.
+But what let’s discuss this, OK?
+What is Aquafaba?
+Well, it’s the water you drain off of a can of chickpeas.
 And how do you use aquafaba?

-Well, glad you asked.
+Well, I’m glad you asked.

-Here’s how.
+Here’s a video explaining how to make Aquafaba.
 Watch and be easily amused.